cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 _Figure 2_

 Security for cloud native applications needs to be deployed throughout the entire lifecycle of an application.
-The "Develop" phase is the first in this cycle, resulting in the creation of the artifacts, such as Infrastructure-as-Code, application and container manifests, etc., that will be used to deploy and configure cloud native applications.
+The "Develop" phase is the first in this cycle, resulting in the creation of the artifacts, such as Infrastructure as Code, application and container manifests, etc., that will be used to deploy and configure cloud native applications.
 Consequently, these artifacts have proven to be the source for numerous attack vectors that can be exploited in the runtime.
 The next few sections elaborate on the various security tools, processes, and checks that need to be instituted in this phase to dramatically reduce the attack surface of applications deployed in the runtime.

 #### Security Checks in Development

 Security hardening during the development phase forms a critical component in the deployment of applications.
 This means that security requirements must be introduced early in software development and treated in the same manner as any other requirement.
 These requirements are typically based on business needs around risk and compliance.
 Addressing these needs in the early phases prevents redoing work later in the lifecycle which slows down the DevOps pipeline, and increases overall costs.
 DevOps teams must also leverage purpose built tools to identify security misconfigurations and vulnerabilities prior to the deployment of these applications.
 Equally important is that these tools integrate seamlessly into existing and familiar tools leveraged by DevOps teams to compliment agility with security and not impede it.
-For example, tools need to perform the scanning of Infrastructure as Code templates as well as application manifests within the developer IDE or when a Pull Request is made, and provide rich and contextual security information which can be acted upon rapidly, easily, and early in the development pipeline.
+For example, tools need to perform the scanning of Infrastructure as Code templates as well as application manifests within the developer IDE or when a pull request is made, and provide rich and contextual security information which can be acted upon rapidly, easily, and early in the development pipeline.
 Adopting these steps ensure the absence of known vulnerabilities or high risk configurations.
 Cloud native components should be API driven, allowing for complex debugging tools to interact with the deployed primitive workloads that rely on the orchestrator.

 Teams should deploy dedicated development, testing, and production environments to provide infrastructure and application developers with an isolated environment to develop, test, and deploy systems and applications, container base images, VM golden images, and non-functional tests.
 Some organizations may find leveraging canary deployments, blue-green or red-black deployments, and other deployment models to be an added efficiency for fielding dynamic and interactive testing and feasibility.